Trusted Houston Criminal Defense Lawyers and Attorneys

-The criminal justice system is not designed for people to represent themselves.
-If you have been arrested, you need an attorney who can stand up for your rights, while obtaining the best result possible.
-We can refer a Houston criminal defense lawyers who can help you with your defense.
+When dealing with the criminal justice system, it is best not to represent yourself.
+If you have been arrested, you need an attorney who can stand up for your rights and defend you.
+We can refer Houston criminal defense lawyers who can help you with your defense.
 Speak to Houston criminal defense attorneys who are experts at criminal defense law.

 Houston Criminal Defense Law Explained

 Houston Criminal defense law provides legal protection to people who have been accused of committing a crime in Texas.
-Law enforcement agencies and government prosecutors have extensive resources at their disposal.
+Law enforcement agencies and government prosecutors have lots of resources at their disposal.

-Anyone who has been accused of a crime needs to take the matter seriously and consult an attorney.
-Fair treatment for criminal defendants often depends on how knowledgable and savvy their attorney is.
+Have you been accused of a crime?
+You need to take the matter seriously and consult an attorney.
+The outcome for criminal defendants often depends on how knowledgeable and savvy their attorney is.

 Houston defense attorneys know how to use constitutional guarantees to the advantage of their clients.
-All criminal prosecutions are based upon evidence gathered by the government.
-This may include physical items of evidence, witness statements, confessions, drug and alcohol tests, and so forth.
+It may include physical items of evidence, confessions, witness statements, drug and alcohol tests, and more.

-The Fourth Amendment to the U.S. Constitution (applicable to the states through the 14th Amendment) prohibits the police from using unreasonable searches and seizures to gather evidence.
-If they do, a defense attorney will ask the court to suppress that evidence so it cannot be used at trial.
+The Fourth Amendment to the U.S. Constitution (applicable to the states through the 14th Amendment) prevents the police from using unreasonable searches and seizures to gather evidence.
+Houston criminal defense lawyers will request the court to keep the proof confidential so it cannot be used at trial.

-The first thing defendants will want to do is to figure out how to get out of jail after an arrest.
-Being in jail can prevent defendants from working and therefore having the ability to pay an attorney.
+Step one is for defendants will want to do to figure out how to get out of jail after an arrest.
+Being in prison can prevent defendants from working and therefore having the ability to pay an attorney.
 Those who later plead guilty may face expensive fines and assessments.
 It is also more difficult for them to assist their attorney in preparing a defense.

 Obtaining a release from jail while a case is pending requires the defendant to post bail.
 Bail gives the court a form of collateral to ensure the defendant returns to court to attend future proceedings in the case.
-If the defendant fails to appear, the bail money is forfeited.
-A defendant who cannot afford bail may use a commercial bond service or ask the judge to reduce the bail amount.
-Judges may agree to reduce bail if it can be shown that the defendant does not pose an immediate threat to others, a judge may agree to reduce the bail.
+Furthermore, defendants who cannot afford bail may use a commercial bond service or request the judge to reduce the bail.
+Moreover, if a defendant does not pose an immediate threat to others, a judge may agree to reduce the bail.

 Plea Bargaining Strategies Explained by Houston Criminal Defense Attorneys

 A vast majority of criminal cases never reach the trial stage.
 The defendant and the prosecuting attorney may enter into a settlement agreement known as a plea bargain.
-Basically, the defendant agrees to plead guilty in exchange for a lenient sentence.
-Defendants seeking a plea bargain can take one of two general approaches:
+The defendant agrees to plead guilty in exchange for a lenient sentence.
+Furthermore, defendants seeking a plea bargain can take one of two general approaches: